 Scenario 1: Post-Surgery Recovery

-Return approach: Phased return starting 50% hours/modified duties
+- Return approach: Phased return starting at 50% hours/modified duties

 Scenario 2: Mental Health Leave